Right to Information

 What will we do once we have your application?

 We will check the application to see that the correct information has been provided along with the application fee (which might be waived in certain cases).
-If Flinders Council believes another public authority is better placed to provide you with the information, your application will be transferred there.
+If Council believes another public authority is better placed to provide you with the information, your application may be transferred.
 Before your application is accepted, Council might contact you to ask some questions to assist in processing your request.

-A Council Officer will then assess your application against the Right to Information Act 2009.
-Council will notify you in writing of the outcome of your request within 20 working days from the application being accepted.
+A Council Officer will assess your application against the Right to Information Act 2009.
+You will be notified in writing of the outcome of your request within 20 working days from the application being accepted.
 If your request is complex, or is seeking a large amount of information, Council may request more time for processing.
 If third parties need to be consulted about business affairs or for personal information, more time for processing is automatically granted.
 In this situation, Council will inform you that it requires more time and notify you of the outcome of your request as soon as practicable, but no later than 40 working days.

 Right to Information Manual and Guidelines